 The Pesticide Bylaw, established in 2009, regulates cosmetic, nonessential pesticide usage on residential properties.
 Pesticides include such products as herbicides, insecticides, fungicides, rodenticides and weed and feed type products.
 A list of less toxic, excluded pesticides can be found in Schedule 2 of the bylaw document.
 Read the label to determine if the pesticide is permitted under the bylaw.

-Rainfall and over watering can cause excess pesticides and fertilizers from your lawn and garden to run off via storm drains into our creeks and lake, impacting the health and habitat of fish and aquatic organisms.
+Rainfall and overwatering can cause excess pesticides and fertilizers from your lawn and garden to run off via storm drains into our creeks and lake, impacting the health and habitat of fish and aquatic organisms.

 View the Pesticide Free Workshop videos:

 Yes, unless the fertilizer contains herbicides.
 The majority of weed and feed type products aren’t permitted because they contain pesticides not permitted under the bylaw.